-If you need to restart the computer, there are several ways this can be achieved:
+To restart the computer, there are several ways this can be achieved:

-Click the power icon (()) on the Start screen and then select Restart.

-- In the Settings charm, click Power and then select Restart. - Press CTRL, ALT and DEL simultaneously (once) to display the menu window, and then select Restart by clicking the power icon ((1)) in the lower-right corner.
+- Click the power icon $((^{|}))$ on the Start screen and then select Restart. - In the Settings charm, click Power and then select Restart. - Press CTRL, ALT, and DEL simultaneously (once) to display the menu window, and then select Restart by clicking the power icon (()) in the lower-right corner.